vogship/42vogship/README.md

 - `genhead <files>` This implements the :Stdheader into any files specified without duplicates.
 - `medir <name>` Create and Enter a directory.
 - `norm <file/files>` Checks the files through 'The Norminette'.
+- `vogship <flags>` Main command with limited features.

+**Legacy Commands**
 - `updateVogship` Runs Installer if there is a new update.
-- `vogship <flags>` Main command with limited features.
+(This will be handled in the vogship command with the -u flag and -f to force update)

 ***Coming Soon***
 - `devogr <lang> <file/files>` Simple Debugger.